OrcaEchoAI/.github/profile/README.md

 ## Our Components
 - **OrcaEdit-Web** — User-friendly web interface for creating and editing presentations.
 - **OrcaEdit-Renderer** — Interactive rendering system for live previews and editing.
-- **OrcaEdit-Chatbot** — Conversational assistant for generating, refining, and restructuring content.
+- **OrcaEdit-Chatbot** — A Google Drive add-on that adds an AI chatbox inside Docs, Slides, and Sheets..
 - **OrcaEdit-Engine** — The intelligent backend that powers automation and editing features.
 - **OrcaEdit-API** — Secure gateway for connecting the web app, AI, and core services.
 - **OrcaEdit-Infra** — Infrastructure, deployment, and monitoring for reliability and scale.